 1969—February to September: Returned to VS-30 in Key West as an instructor.
 Bracken was a boat owner and avid deep sea fisherman, featured in the local newspaper and competing in tournaments—during one completion, he was recognized for catching a sailfish.

-1969—September 1969 to March 1970: special assignment in Athens, Greece.
+1969—September 1969 to March 1970: Special assignment in Athens, Greece.
 Officer in Charge of the Mobile Training Team 3-70, Joint United States Military Assistance Group (JUSMAG).

 1970—March to April: Key West Wing.